BrainMaxx/tslens/README.md

 - **TSLens: Show override candidates** - if cursor inside some class that extends some other, shows override candidates from the base class and adds them

 ## Configuration properties
+- tslens.showReferences
+  - A flag which indicates whether the references infos should be shown
+- tslens.showBaseMemberInfo
+  - A flag which indicates whether the inheritance infos should be shown
+- tslens.methodOverrideColor
+  - Color for method override
+- tslens.fieldOverrideColor
+  - Color for field override
+- tslens.interfaceImplementationColor
+  - Color for interface implementation

 - tslens.blackboxTitle
   - Localization for the case where the only usages are from blackboxed sources